Contact

 6. Ruling and possible recognition abroad

 International divorces require knowledge of private international law, European regulations, and practical experience with cross-border cases.
+In practice, we assist clients with:

-• international divorces within the EU
+• international divorces within and outside the EU

-• international alimony issues
+• international maintenance issues and division of assets

-• recognition of foreign rulings
+• recognition of foreign judgments in the Netherlands

 We first carefully assess which legal route is appropriate.
 This is general information and not individual legal advice.